Mario Tennis Aces: Gameplay

 Another new addition in Aces is "zone speed".
 When a player activates zone speed, the match goes into slow-motion, but their character moves at normal speed, making it so faraway shots are easier to reach.
 The zone shot and zone speed moves use up part of the players' energy gauge, which is filled and depleted throughout the match.
 To refill the gauge, the player must keep a rally going with the opponent or use the trick shot ability.

 The trick shot ability enables the player to quickly travel to where the ball will land.
 If the trick shot succeeds, then the player's energy gauge will increase dramatically.
 However, it is easy to misjudge the timing and therefore is a risky move to make.
 Another ability available to players at the cost of their energy gauge is the special shot.
 To activate it, the player must have a full energy gauge.
 The ability unleashes an extremely powerful shot that has the power to break the opponent's racket regardless of its current damage.
 However, the special shot can be blocked similarly to the zone shot.

-Aces also has a "simple rules" mode, where only simple shots are allowed and zone shots, zone speed, trick shots, special shots and the energy gauge are nonexistent.
+Aces also has a "Simple rules" mode, equivalent to the Classic Tennis mode introduced in Mario Tennis: Ultra Smash, where only simple shots are allowed and zone shots, zone speed, trick shots, special shots and the energy gauge are not present.

 The game also features an online multiplayer mode, where tournaments can be set up, as well as singular matches.
 Players can unlock additional outfits and characters by participating in special online Tournaments held by Nintendo.
 Another gameplay mode is "swing mode", where players are able to swing the Joy-Con controllers to simulate hitting the ball with a tennis racket, similar in fashion to Wii Sports and the New Play Control! version of Mario Power Tennis.
 In addition to regular tennis matches, the game offers a story mode similar in fashion to Mario Tennis: Power Tour.